 What if the anal fissure does not heal with the above measures?

-An anal fissure will heal within 1-2 weeks in most people, but takes longer to heal in some people.
-Even if it has lasted six weeks, when it technically becomes a chronic anal fissure, there is still a reasonable chance that it will heal on its own without treatment.
+An anal tear (fissure) will usually heal within 1-2 weeks in most people.
+However, it can take longer to heal in others.
+Even if it has lasted six weeks, technically becoming known as chronic anal fissure, there is still a reasonable chance that it will heal on its own without treatment.
 However, treatment can help to heal the fissure as quickly as possible.

 Treatment aims to:

-- Relax the tone of the muscle around the anus.
+- Relax the tone of the muscle around the back passage (anus).
 This allows a good blood flow and enables the fissure to heal as quickly as possible.

-- Keep the faeces soft and easy to pass.
+- Keep the stools (faeces) soft and easy to pass.

 Glyceryl trinitrate ointment

 If you apply glyceryl trinitrate (GTN) ointment to the anus, it relaxes the muscle around the anus (the anal sphincter).
+It also increases the blood supply to the damaged skin by dilating the blood vessels in that area.
 This may allow the fissure to heal better.
-It may also ease the pain very quickly.
-A doctor may advise that you use GTN if you have had an anal fissure for longer than a week or so, and particularly if you have a chronic anal fissure.
+It may also ease the pain.
+A doctor may advise that you use GTN ointment if you have had an anal fissure for longer than a week or so, and particularly if you have a persistent (chronic) anal fissure.

 - There is only one branded product of GTN ointment that is used to treat anal fissure.
 It is called Rectogesic® and is only available on prescription.
 Rectogesic® contains 0.4% GTN.
 You should use this exactly as described on the leaflet that comes with the packet.
 For example: